hadamove/poms/README.md

 `Trunk` takes care of several things, which would have to be done manually otherwise:

-- Builds our Rust code to WASM bytecode using `wasm32-unknown-unknown` platform target.
+- Builds our Rust code to WASM bytecode using `wasm32-unknown-unknown` platform target, generating a `.wasm` file.
+- Optimizes the WASM code using `wasm-opt`.
-- Generates necessarry glue between WASM and JavaScript using [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/).
+- Generates necessarry glue between WASM and JavaScript using [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/), generating a `.js` file.
-- Bundles the application into a single HTML file that can be hosted on a web server.
+- Compiles an `index.html` file that loads the WASM code and JavaScript glue.
+- Places all generated files in `dist` directory (you may use `--dist` argument to change the output directory).
-- Starts a web server that hosts the application.
+- Starts a simple dev web server that hosts the application from this directory (in case of `trunk serve`).

 ## 🐧 Building on Linux